 How Do I Get Rid Of...

-To encourage recycling, South Kingstown operates a "Bag and Tag" waste disposal system at the Rose Hill Regional Transfer Station (RHRTS).
-You supply the bag and place an adhesive "tag" around the neck of the bag prior to disposal.
-Tags are sold in lots of 5.
+By ordinance, Town residents must recycle, and curbside haulers are required to provide recycling services to businesses and residents.
+The Town offers free recycling at the Rose Hill Regional Transfer Station (RHRTS).
+For household trash, the Town operates a "Bag and Tag" waste disposal system at the RHRTS.
+You supply the bag and place an adhesive tag purchased from the Town around the neck of the bag prior to disposal.
+Because recycling is free, the more you recycle, the more money you save on tags.
+Tags are sold in lots of five (5), and can be purchased at the RHRTS or in the Town Clerk's Office at Town Hall.
 Bag volume is limited to 33 gallons and bag weight is limited to 35 pounds.
 Refuse bags exceeding volume or weight require an additional tag.
-Tags may be purchased at the RHRTS or the Town Hall.
-Find the current refuse "tag" price.
+Click here for the current Bag and Tag price.

 The RHRTS has a large area where residents may recycle for free.
-All recyclables can now be mixed together, however recyclables must be separated from your trash.
+All recyclables can now be mixed together ("single stream"), however recyclables must be separated from your trash.

 Items that can be recycled include: